Back to Blog

 Professional90+ WPM

-Most office jobs are comfortable with 40+ WPM.
-Data entry and high-volume support roles usually ask for 60-80 WPM with high accuracy.
-Specialized roles such as live captioning and stenography can go much higher, but they often use dedicated systems.
+Most general office jobs are comfortable with 40+ WPM.
+Data entry and high-volume support roles typically require 60–80 WPM with strong accuracy.
+Specialized roles like live captioning, court reporting, and medical transcription often set bars above 80–100 WPM — but those roles also involve dedicated training and sometimes specialized equipment.

 Raw WPM alone does not tell the full story.
-Employers usually care about a bundle of performance signals:
+Most employers who test typing speed care about a bundle of performance indicators, not just a single number.

-A typist who reaches 80 WPM with 85% accuracy is often less productive than someone at 55 WPM with 99% accuracy.
-Errors create hidden time costs:
+A typist who reaches 80 WPM with 85% accuracy is frequently less productive than one at 55 WPM with 99% accuracy.
+The reason is the hidden time cost of errors.

 The Biggest Reasons People Plateau